ruizzmaury/constructoraMR/README.md

 Employee payment management software.

-Capability to generate PDF reports based on the hours worked by the employees in the different works.
+Capability to generate PDF reports based on the hours worked by the employees in the different works (implemented with JasperReports).